sutrolabs/census-docs/destinations/klaviyo.md

 ### Klaviyo Profile's List Property

-All profiles in Klaviyo belong to at least one list.
-All syncs must include the **List** property to ensure that profiles in Klaviyo are valid.

-We recommend creating a list specifically for syncing.
-For example, you could use a Klaviyo list called "Census Uploads" that simply includes every profile created or updated by a Census sync.
-Note that updating through Census sync will only add profiles to additional lists; it cannot remove a profile from a list.

 To update the **List** property, you'll need to provide the list **ID** or **Name** values as a JSON array of strings, for example:

 ```